ClaraML96/ClaraML96.github.io/index.markdown

     <strong>Figure 4:</strong> Line plot comparing hourly ridership at key subway stations on Marathon Sunday, illustrating patterns of crowd movement and station activity throughout the day.
   </p>
 </div>

+**Figure 4** reveals several key observations:
+- An early morning sharp surge (5–7 AM) as runners head to Staten Island for the starting line.
+- A second midday wave (10 AM–2 PM) as spectators travel to cheer zones.
+- A noticeable dip in other parts of the city, why?
+As half of Manhattan is either running or watching!

 The New York City Marathon is not just a race; it is a storied tradition.
 Starting in 1970 with just 127 participants looping around Central Park, it has evolved into the world's largest marathon, weaving through all five boroughs and drawing nearly two million spectators annually.
 For a detailed look at its rich history, visit the [official NYRR Marathon history page](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory). ([TCS New York City Marathon](https://www.worldmarathonmajors.com/six-star-major/new-york-city), [New York City Marathon History](https://www.nyrr.org/tcsnycmarathon/getinspired/marathonhistory)).